cchangelabs/open-xpd-uuid-lib/README.md

 >>> open_xpd_uuid.generate('CQD')
 'CQD55PG0'
 ```

+If you wish to issue your own openEPD IDs, you can request any three-symbol prefix that is not already reserved.

+- "EC3" is reserved for BuildingTransparency.org
+- "EST" is reserved for generic estimates
+- "CQD" and "WAP" are reserved for WAP Sustainability
+- "PCR" is reserved for designating product category rules
+- "UL" is reserved for UL Sustainability

+To request your own prefix, please email open-epd-forum@c-change-labs.com.

 ## Sanitize short readable GUIDs
 Use `sanitize` to replace ambiguous chars(_0,o,O,1,L,l,I,i_) with correct ones and remove dashes(_-_).
 This function is useful to turn guid received from a user into a canonical one.